HomeBlogQualifying for a Mortgage with Bad Credit

 How to Qualify for a Mortgage with Bad Credit?

-There are three main lenders in the Province of Ontario that can offer various types of mortgage loans.
+There are three main lenders in the province of Ontario that can offer various types of mortgage loans.
 Many homeowners may not be familiar with all three classifications of lenders.
 Ontario-based lenders tend to fall into three broad categories:

-2. B Lenders– Credit Unions and Trust Companies.
+2. B Lenders– Credit unions and trust companies.
 These lenders may not require such high credit scores but still prefer very solid credit standing along with traditional salaried-based employment.

 If credit has become a barrier to mortgage loan approval from the banks and credit unions, there is a wide network of private lenders available that will offer secured mortgage loans despite very poor credit.
 Even credit that is severely damaged will not stand in the way of obtaining a private loan if other assets are available to leverage the loan against and a current appraisal of your property demonstrates at least 20% equity in your property.